Have you heard of any advertisement claiming their product is “chemical-free?” How did you react?

 x = +12⁄2 = +6

 Why 2x, you ask?
-Well, we are looking for the oxidation number of Cr, and it so happens that there are 2 Cr atoms in the chemical formula, hence 2x.
+We are looking for the oxidation number of Cr, and it so happens that there are 2 Cr atoms in the chemical formula, hence 2x.

 Based on the computation above, the oxidation number of Cr is +6.